Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: A Successive Convex Approximation Approach

-where we have defined{ } Clearly the approximation function $h^{\beta}(\bV;\bhV)$ consists of $|\cI|$ component functions, each of which only has to do with a {\it single} variable $\bV_{i_k}$ (user $i_k$'s precoder).
-Put it differently, our two-stage approximation not only convexifies the objective function $u(\bV)$, but more importantly {\it decomposes} the nonlinearly coupled objective $u(\bV)$.
-This property of the sum-utility function $u(\bV)$ will be leveraged heavily for designing efficient distributed algorithms. { \begin{remark} When $\beta^k=0$ for all $k$, the first stage approximation expressed in \eqref{eqFirstApproximation} is well-known and has been used in existing works such as \cite{shi11WMMSE_TSP} \cite{christensen08}; also see \cite[Section VIII-A]{Razaviyayn12SUM} for discussion.
-However, none of those works articulated the fact that there exists a separable quadratic function of $\bV$ in the form of \eqref{eqHExpanding} which serves as a global lower bound for the original system utility; cf. \eqref{eqLowerBoundPropertyInequality}.
-This property has been made clear in our derivation precisely due to the use of the second stage approximation.
-Moreover, the introduction of the coefficients $\beta^k$'s further adds flexibility to the algorithm.
-The latter point will be made clear shortly. $\square$ \end{remark} }
+where we have defined{ } Clearly the approximation function $h^{\beta}(\bV;\bhV)$ consists of $|\cI|$ component functions, each of which is a function of a {\it single} variable $\bV_{i_k}$ (user $i_k$'s precoder).

+Let us briefly summarize what we have so far.
+Our two-stage approximation not only convexifies the objective function $u(\bV)$, but more importantly {\it decomposes} the nonlinearly coupled objective $u(\bV)$.
+This property of the sum-utility function $u(\bV)$ will be leveraged heavily for designing efficient distributed algorithms. { \begin{remark} {\it When $\beta=0$, the first-stage approximation expressed in \eqref{eqFirstApproximation} is well-known and has been used in existing works such as \cite{shi11WMMSE_TSP} \cite{christensen08}; also see \cite[Section VIII-A]{Razaviyayn12SUM} for discussion.
+However, none of those works has articulated the fact that there exists a separable quadratic function of $\bV$ in the form of \eqref{eqHExpanding} which serves as a global lower bound for the original system utility; cf. \eqref{eqLowerBoundPropertyInequality}.
+The latter property has been made clear in our derivation precisely due to the use of the {\it two-stage} approximation.} $\square$ \end{remark} }

+{ \begin{remark} {\it The main message here is that by performing the two-stage approximation, the resulting $h^{\beta}(\bV; \bhV)$, which can be viewed as an alternative representation of the original objective $u(\bV)$, completely decomposes across the optimization variable $\bV$.
+Such decomposability is intrinsic to the problem and independent of any algorithm to be used.
+Our method is therefore philosophically different from the general schemes discussed in \cite{scutari13decomposition, Scutari12pricing, meisam14nips,Facchinei15}, where {\it parallelization} is made possible by appropriate choices of algorithms and their parameters. $\square$} \end{remark} }